LuisHRubio/ImageTraining/README.md

 -----------------------------------DESCRIPTION-----------------------------

 This program reads all the images included in the folders and obtains:
-- Percentage of R values
+- Histogram of R values
-- Percentage of G values
+- Histogram of G values
-- Percentage of B values
+- Histogram of B values
-- Brightness of grayscale
+- Histogram of grayscale brightness
-- Color intensity
+- Mean + Standard deviation

 --------------------------------HOW TO USE---------------------------------